grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   ```
   {cluster="<cluster>",namespace="<namespace>",container="compactor"} |= "skipped partial block"
   ```
-- Find out which Cortex component operated on the block at last (eg. uploaded by ingester/compactor, or deleted by compactor)
+- Find out which Mimir component operated on the block at last (eg. uploaded by ingester/compactor, or deleted by compactor)
 - Investigate if was a partial upload or partial delete
 - Safely manually delete the block from the bucket if was a partial delete or an upload failed by a compactor
 - Further investigate if was an upload failed by an ingester but not later retried (ingesters are expected to retry uploads until succeed)